 According to Jonsson, before lockdown, candidates “would go into the office, they would meet a couple of members of the team.
 They would get all of the contextual information before being offered the job and deciding whether to accept it.”

-For starters, ask questions about training, daily tasks and communication methods.
+For starters, ask questions about training, daily tasks, and communication methods.
 It’s equally important to ask about potential colleagues and hierarchy.
 This may mean clarifying who you would report to or who you can ask for help when you need it.
-Alternatively, it might mean taking a more informal approach to interviewing altogether.
+Alternatively, it might mean taking a more informal approach to interviewing all together.

 “It might be worth a candidate asking if they could have a virtual lunch with the team that they would be working with, just so they can get to know them—maybe not so much in a professional sense, but in a more casual, relaxed way,” Jonsson said.
 You might even ask to have one-on-one meetings with potential future team members as part of the interview process.